chaostoolkit/chaostoolkit-documentation/sources/drivers/cloudfoundry.md

 }
 ```

-You may leave `"cf_verifiy_ssl"` out of the configuration when you want to
+You may leave `"cf_verify_ssl"` out of the configuration when you want to
 verify TLS certificates.
 Usually, local environments are self-signed so it
 may be useful to disable that check in that case.